 The department is a lively community that is recognised internationally as one of the top centres for research and teaching in development studies.

-Oxford Development Studies Annual Lecture: Conservation and development in the era of the digital revolution
+Oxford Development Studies Annual Lecture: Conservation and development in the digital era

 International conservation, like much of international development is becoming more violent and militarized.
 Some analysts identify the emerging battle lines in conservation as between those defending nature and those attacking it, and battle lines in international development as pitting those supporting humanist modernisation against those attacking it.